 The City Science Summer Institute includes ample time for hands-on exploration and discussions of science teaching strategies.
 Participating teachers experience the power of active science teaching while coming away with standards-based, age-appropriate lessons directly applicable to the classroom.

-Through City Science teachers will:
+Through City Science teachers:

 - learn adult-level science behind the standards

-- increase your confidence to teach science
+- increase their confidence to teach science